sillsdev/ptx2pdf/docs/dev/Cutouts.md

 A fully automatic loop detection and mitigation strategy might look like this:

-1) After each run, a checksum (even a weak sum such as md5 ought to be suficient!) is calculated for the `\jobname.delayed` file.
+1) After each run, a checksum (even a weak sum such as md5 ought to be sufficient!) is calculated for the `\jobname.delayed` file.
 This is added to a table of known results.
 The corresponding .delayed file could be remembered.